 Our management and our board of directors agree that the control deficiencies identified by our independent registered public accounting firm represent a material weakness.
-We have identified and are taking steps intended to remediate this material weakness.
+We have identified and taken steps intended to remediate this material weakness.
 Upon being notified of the material weakness, we retained the services of an international accounting firm to temporarily supplement our internal resources.
-We recently recruited a new director of financial reporting.
-We are also actively recruiting additional financial staff with experiences with public reporting to increase the number of our financial personnel with the requisite financial accounting expertise.
+We are also in the process of recruiting a new director of financial reporting to increase the number of our financial personnel with the requisite financial accounting expertise.
 These actions are subject to ongoing senior management review, as well as audit committee oversight.
+We do not know the specific timeframe needed to remediate this material weakness.
+We may incur significant incremental costs associated with this remediation.